 Criminal Justice Reform

 The New Solutions Campaign in New Jersey was launched in 2008 in an effort to address the economically unsustainable and counterproductive consequences of excessive rates of incarceration in New Jersey.
-Our first victory was the repeal of some of New Jersey’s harsh mandatory minimum sentences for nonviolent drug offenses, which tore apart minority communities, unnecessarily strained our prison system and wasted enormous amounts of taxpayer money.
+Our first victory was the repeal of some of New Jersey’s harsh mandatory minimum sentences for nonviolent drug offenses, which were tearing apart minority communities, unnecessarily straining our prison system and wasting enormous amounts of taxpayer money.
 Read our report, “Wasting Money, Wasting Lives: Calculating the Hidden Costs of Incarceration in New Jersey” and learn more about winning drug free zone reform.

 The Campaign is currently advocating for a number of reforms designed to restore fundamental fairness to the justice system, eliminate racial disparities in administration and enforcement, reduce crime, restore public safety and save taxpayer money.
 To learn more, click here.